fsprojects/Chessie/docs/content/a-tale-of-3-nightclubs.md

         public static Result<decimal, string> CostToEnter(Person p)
         {
             return from c in Club.CheckAge(p)
                    join x in Club.CheckClothes(p) on 1 equals 1
                    join y in Club.CheckSobriety(p) on 1 equals 1
                    select c.Gender == Gender.Female ?
 0m : 7.5m;
         }
     }

-And the use?
+The usage is the same as above except that as a result we will get either a success or a list of accumulated error messages from all the checks.

 Dave tried the second nightclub after a few more drinks in the pub:

     [lang=csharp]
     var daveParalytic = new Person(